superswan/weblink-webring-manager/readme.md

 `addsite` - Create an entry in the sites list for a website that is not configured as a WebLink node

+## Webring HTML Page

+The `webring.html` file will load content from the `webring.json` file.
+The banner image size is currently set to 240x60.
+CSS is inline and easily customizable.
+The javascript code in this file can be used to create custom pages.

 ## Example JSON Data

 ```json